 As you can imagine, I do not partake in dessert very often.
 I will opt for a couple of squares of dark chocolate (yes, you can have it on a low oxalate diet-portion, people, portion), but today was just one of those “I-am-bored-and-need-something-fun” pandemic kinda days.
 These hit the spot on all fronts.Print

 A no-added-sugar banana cookie.

 - 1 1/4 cup very ripe banana

 - Add dry ingredients together and mix well.

-- Mash bananas with a fork (it will take about 3 of them) and add to the dry ingredient bowl.
+- Mash bananas with a fork (it will take about 3 of them) and mix with egg and add to the dry ingredient bowl.

 - Add maple syrup.

 - Scoop out about 1.5 tablespoons of batter onto a baking sheet (made 8 cookies for me).

 - Let cool for 10 minutes on wire rack.